-Homeowners looking to cut their overall mortgage debt can get the job done by doubling the number of payments they make to their mortgage company every year.
+Homeowners looking to cut their overall mortgage debt can get the job done more quickly by paying their mortgage every other week.

 The practice is called bi-weekly mortgage payments, a strategy where mortgage loan customers pay their mortgage loan every two weeks, instead of once a month.
 The idea is to chop down your mortgage payment more quickly, and in the process, lower the amount of interest you pay on your mortgage overall.
 (For more on how interest and APRs actually work, read this.)